-- If you have a Baking Steel or pizza stone, place it on a rack in the lower third of your oven, and heat your oven to 500ºF.
-Finish topping the pizza: spread the 1/2 cup of tomato sauce evenly over the top.
+- Finish topping the pizza: spread the 1/2 cup of tomato sauce evenly over the top.
 Spread the pepperoni evenly over the surface.
 If you are using pickled jalapeños, scatter them evenly over the pizza, keeping in mind heat tolerance — they make the pizza very spicy.
-Let the topped pizza rest at room temperature for at least one hour before baking.

 Bake the pizza:

-- Transfer pizza to the oven and place on heated Baking Steel or pizza stone for 15 minutes or until the edges look very caramelized — nearly burnt.
+- Transfer pizza to the oven for 10 minutes or until the edges are caramelized to your liking.
 Remove the pan from the oven and let the pizza rest for 5 minutes in the pan.
-Run a paring knife or spatula around the pan’s edges.
+Carefully run a paring knife or spatula around the pan’s edges.
 Then, carefully remove the entire pizza from the pan, transferring it to a cutting board.
 If you are using the honey, drizzle it over top.
 Cut the pizza into 12 pieces and serve.